Welcome to The Craftsman Bungalow!

 Bernard Maybeck’s Boke House: American Bungalow Article

 The Fall 2014 issue of American Bungalow magazine is out now, and my article about the restoration of the Bernard Maybeck-designed George H. Boke House (below) can be found on page 28.
-There are actually two articles about the house...
+There are actually two articles about the house in the issue, one by Arts & Crafts historian and scholar, Robert Winter, who focuses...

 A Few Words About The Craftsman Bungalow